Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-uwp/README.md

 #### Using a Hardware Keyword Spotter

-To use a Hardware Keyword Spotter create a folder called aarlog in C:/ and within a file called aarconfig.txt.
+To use a Hardware Keyword Spotter create a folder called aarlog in C:\ and within a file called aarconfig.txt.
 This file must have the following format

 ```